Deanna K. Anderson Executive Director

-Dave Wells Research Director
+Dave Wells, Ph.D.
+Research Director

 Contact: (602) 595-1025 ext.
 2 • email@example.com

-Max Goshert has a rich history in the non-profit sector, currently serving as a sales executive at a national non-profit.
-He received his Bachelor’s in Marketing from the University of Arizona and is working on his Master’s in Public Policy at Arizona State University and plans on beginning ASU’s Master’s in Education Policy program in the spring.
-Previously, Max served as the chairman for a statewide recall effort, leading over 1,300 volunteers to collect tens of thousands of signatures state-wide with the goal of setting a higher standard for the leaders of our education system.
+Max Goshert has a rich history working to better the lives of his fellow Arizonians.
+He holds a Master’s in Public Policy from Arizona State University and a Bachelor’s in Marketing from the University of Arizona.
+He currently works as a research analyst in the higher education sector.
+Previously, Max served as the chairman for the Coalition to Recall Diane Douglas, leading over 1,300 volunteers to collect tens of thousands of signatures state-wide with the goal of setting a higher standard for the leaders of our education system.

-Contact: (602) 513-2836 • email@example.com
+Contact: (602) 595-1025 ext.
+12 • firstname.lastname@example.org

 Research reports, policy briefings, guest editorials, newsletter articles, etc. are produced through a network of Fellows contracted by the GCI.
 Fellows are scholars or recognized experts in particular fields of study as determined by the GCI.
 The GCI Research and Publications Committee serves to provide guidance related to research methodology and content during the Fellow’s preparation of the research product.